MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Vox UL730
    - WEM Dominator 1965
    - WEM Dominator Mk III

+ - ## Removed
+   - Dan Armstrong Orange Squeezer
+     - LiveSPICE does not seem to support circuits that consist of compression and other forms of amplitude modulation.
+   - Lab Series L5
+     - The Operational transconductance amplifier used in the Distortion/Master stage of the amp is not supported in LiveSPICE

 ## Special Thanks
  - [Emil Rohbe]( https://www.youtube.com/@Rohbemusic ) for showcasing LiveSPICE a few years back.